Worldvolume Hybrid Monte Carlo algorithm for group manifolds

 Among these, only the first property is nontrivial.
-In fact, property (2) follows directly from the fact that the transformation $T$ is composed of canonical transformations of the form $T_f = e^{\epsilon\,\{\ast,f\}}$.
-This can also be verified explicitly by noting that
+Indeed, property (b) follows directly from the fact that the transformation $T$ is composed of canonical transformations of the form $T_f = e^{\epsilon\,\{\ast,f\}}$. \footnote{ This property can also be verified explicitly from the identity